SimulPiscator/AirSane/README.md

 The provided systemd service file assumes that user and group 'saned' exist and have permission to access scanners.
-Installing the saned package is a convenient way to set up a user 'saned' with proper permissions:
+Installing the sane-utils package is a convenient way to set up a user 'saned' with proper permissions:
 ```
-sudo apt install saned
+sudo apt install sane-utils
 ```
 To install AirSane:
 ```